-Laredo Petroleum Holdings, Inc. ("Laredo Holdings"), together with its subsidiaries, is an independent energy company focused on the exploration, development and acquisition of oil and natural gas properties primarily in the Permian and Mid-Continent regions of the United States.
+Laredo Petroleum Holdings, Inc. ("Laredo Holdings"), together with its subsidiaries, is an independent energy company focused on the exploration, development and acquisition of oil and natural gas properties in the Permian Basin in West Texas and, until August 1, 2013, also the Mid-Continent regions of the United States.
 Laredo Holdings was incorporated pursuant to the laws of the State of Delaware on August 12, 2011.
 Laredo Holdings was formed for purposes of a Corporate Reorganization (defined below) and initial public offering of its common stock (the "IPO").
 On December 19, 2011, Laredo Petroleum, LLC, a Delaware limited liability company, was merged with and into Laredo Holdings, with Laredo Holdings surviving the merger (the "Corporate Reorganization").
 As a holding company, Laredo Holdings' management operations are conducted through its wholly-owned subsidiary, Laredo Petroleum, Inc. ("Laredo"), a Delaware corporation, and Laredo's subsidiaries, Laredo Petroleum Texas, LLC ("Laredo Texas"), a Texas limited liability company, Laredo Gas Services, LLC ("Laredo Gas"), a Delaware limited liability company, and Laredo Petroleum-Dallas, Inc. ("Laredo Dallas"), a Delaware corporation.
 In these notes, the "Company" refers to Laredo Holdings, Laredo and its subsidiaries collectively.
-On March 22, 2013, the Company filed a shelf registration statement with the Securities Exchange Commission (the "SEC") that permits the Company to sell equity or debt of an indeterminable aggregate amount in one or more offerings.